 I’ve been learning to thank my editors for the changes and suggestions they make to my articles.
 The editors I’ve worked with only want the best, clearest, and most well-documented sentences to be published…and they’re improving my writing.
 I’m grateful for their help/comments/suggestions/questions/clarifications/changes/notations/aargh!! – and I think I’ll be an even more successful writer if I keep feeling humble and grateful.

-To learn more about personality and writing, read The Traits of Top Writers – What Makes Good Writers Good?
+To learn more about personality and writing, read 7 Best Pieces of Advice From Creative Writing Workshops

 What do you think, fellow scribes…do writers need certain personality traits to get published?